telefonicaid/fiware-orion/doc/manuals/user/walkthrough_apiv2.md

 HTTP method (on the URL for the subscription).
 The payload includes a reference to the subscription ID and a `data` vector, with the actual data for the entities.
-Note that the the entity representation format is the same than the one used by the responses to the `GET /v2/entities` operation.
+Note that the the entity representation format is the same as the one used by the responses to the `GET /v2/entities` operation.

 You may wonder why accumulator-server.py is getting this message if you